daos-stack/daos/docs/user/container.md

   lost due to cascading engine failures.
 The value of this property can be either `HEALTHY` (no data loss) or `UNCLEAN` (data might have been lost).

-The redudancy factor can be set at container creation time and cannot be modified after creation.
+The redundancy factor can be set at container creation time and cannot be modified after creation.

 ```bash